 The Major Street, Local Street, and Municipal Street funds transfer funds out to each other to cover construction costs as detailed in the six-year CIP plan.
 The General Fund transfers to the Parks, Recreation and Cultural Services Fund to help fund capital projects and older adult transportation.
-CIP Fund to help fund capital projects.
+The General Fund may transfer to the Forfeiture Fund to help fund public safety vehicles or to the CIP Fund to help fund capital projects.
 The General Fund also transfers to the Economic Development Fund its share of property tax revenue.
 The Drain Fund may transfer to the Perpetual Maintenance Fund to replenish some of the endowment.